-In November 2022, we announced plans to realign our clinical development efforts following the discontinuation of zandelisib global development efforts outside Japan.
-Zandelisib, an oral PI3K delta inhibitor, was our lead drug candidate being developed globally under a partnership with Kyowa Kirin Co., Ltd ("KKC").
-The decision to discontinue zandelisib development outside of Japan was a joint decision with KKC.
-The costs of the close of the zandelisib development program outside of Japan are shared with KKC.
-Our focus going forward will be the development of our two earlier clinical-stage assets, voruciclib and ME-344.

-In connection with the realignment, we initiated a staggered workforce reduction, initially affecting 28 employees in December 2022 (representing approximately 27% of our workforce).
-Following completion of the close of the zandelisib development program and associated workforce reductions, MEI expects that, along with any additional workforce reductions to be determined to fully align resources going forward, its existing cash, cash equivalents and short-term investments will be sufficient to fund operations for at least 12 months.
-In connection with the realignment, we also announced that we are exploring additional strategic opportunities in conjunction with Torreya Partners as a financial advisor.
+In December 2022, we announced plans to realign our clinical development efforts after jointly deciding with our development partner, Kyowa Kirin Co., Ltd. ("Kyowa Kirin"), to discontinue development of our lead drug candidate, zandelisib, outside of Japan.
+In connection with the realignment, we are focusing our development efforts on our two earlier stage clinical assets, voruciclib and ME-334.
+Additionally, we initiated a staggered workforce reduction, affecting 28 employees in December 2022 (representing approximately 27% of our workforce) and an additional 14 employees as of April 2023.
+Following completion of the close of the zandelisib development program, workforce reductions completed to date and any further workforce reductions necessary to fully align resources going forward, we expect that our existing cash, cash equivalents and short-term investments will be sufficient to fund operations for at least 12 months from the issuance of this Quarterly Report.